mitchallen/richmond/README.md

 ## Middleware

-Under the hood this module is using expressjs and wraps the app.use call.
+Under the hood this module is using __express.js__ and wraps the __app.use__ call.

-To inject middleware, like CORS, you can do the following (assumes you installed cors and required it):
+To inject middleware, like __CORS__, you can do the following (assumes you installed __cors__ and required it):

     micro.use( cors() );
     micro.listen( port );

 ## SSL

 The Web controller in the demo supports SSL.

-To use SSL with that controller you must add an SSL key with a value of 404 or 302 in the setup.
+To use SSL with the demo controller you must add an SSL key with a value of 404 or 302 in the setup.

 For example, here is how you would did it for getOne: